 A student obtains a degree for satisfactory completion of his or her academic programme on the condition that all of their University debts have been paid.
-Students of all Faculties and Colleges with the exception of Environmental Studies, Glendon College, Graduate Studies, and Osgoode Hall Law School, must apply for graduation by completing an "Application to Graduate Form" at the Office of the Registrar, West Office Building, at least six months prior to the Convocation Ceremony (i.e., December for Spring Convocation and May for Fall Convocation).
+Students of all Faculties and Colleges with the exception of Environmental Studies, Glendon College, Graduate Studies, the Schulich School of Business and Osgoode Hall Law School, must apply for graduation by completing an "Application to Graduate Form", available at the Office of the Registrar, West Office Building, at least six months prior to the Convocation Ceremony (i.e., December for Spring Convocation and May for Fall Convocation).
 The deadlines to apply are announced each year.
 Graduates of the Faculty of Graduate Studies should apply to their Department to graduate.
-Graduates from the Faculty of Environmental Studies should apply to the Office of Student Programmes of FES and graduates from Glendon College should apply to the Office of Student Programmes of Glendon.
+Graduates from the Faculty of Environmental Studies should apply to the Office of Student Programmes of FES.
+Graduates from Glendon College should apply to the Office of Student Programmes of Glendon.
+Graduates from the Schulich School of Business should apply to Office of Student Programmes of the Schulich School of Business.
 Osgoode students need not apply to graduate.
 Students must follow the correct procedure to ensure that the University has their correct mailing addresses as well as the correct style of their full names, so that diplomas are prepared accurately.